How your charges are calculated

 There have recently been some small changes to the way we explain your bill and how the costs are broken down.

-If you are unsure how your highway drainage charges are calculated, please visit our highway drainage charges page.
+If you are unsure how your highway drainage charges are calculated, please read about our highway drainage charges.